Skip to main content

 Pressure-Controlled Ventilation (PCV)/assisted Pressure-Controlled Ventilation (aPCV)

-Pressure-Controlled Ventilation is another form of non-invasive ventilation.
-PCV mode facilitates Pressure-Controlled Ventilation at fixed pressure levels for patients with or without spontaneous breathing.
-In the case of spontaneous breathing, it is possible to breathe freely during expiration.
+Pressure-controlled ventilation is another form of NIV.
+The PCV mode facilitates pressure-controlled ventilation at fixed pressure levels for patients with or without spontaneous breathing.
+If there is spontaneous breathing, the patient can breathe freely during expiration.

 Diagram with aPCV curve

-aPCV mode facilitates assisted Pressure-Controlled Ventilation at a specified respiratory rate.
-In the case of spontaneous breathing, the patient can increase the ventilation rate and ventilation is synchronized with breathing.
+The aPCV mode facilitates assisted pressure-controlled ventilation at a specified respiratory rate.
+If there is spontaneous breathing, the patient can increase its frequency, and ventilation is synchronized with breathing.

 Non-invasive ventilation (NIV) with MEDUVENT Standard